-You know the importance of understanding how much a thing is going to cost before you invest in it.
+You know the importance of understanding how much a thing will cost before you invest in it.
 That goes for everything from a small

 purchase at the grocery store to something big-ticket, such as a car.
 And we all know how disconcerting it can be to get a price quote that

 turns out to be wrong – either over or under what you expected.
-That’s why, as a sales manager, it’s particularly important that you understand how to create a price quote that’s beyond question.
-To do that, you can develop a template that helps guide you through the process, each and every time.
+That’s why, as a sales manager, you must understand how to create a price quote that’s beyond question.
+To do that, you can develop a template that helps guide you through the process every time.

-There are certain basics you can start with, such as elements that you would always include in the price quote.
+You can start with certain basics, such as elements you would always include in the price quote.
 A lot of that information

 might even be able to be pulled from your invoicing system.
 What else can you do to create a price quote template?
 This graphic offers some